mohammadmehdikarami/Modern-Control-Project---Quadcopter/README.md

 # Modern Control Project: Quadcopter Dynamics and Control
-This project was developed by Mohammadmehdi Karami as part of the Modern Control course under the supervision of Prof. Hamid D. Taghirad.
+This project was developed as part of the Modern Control course.
 The aim of this project is to explore advanced concepts in modern control theory and their applications.

 ## Table of Contents
 - [Acknowledgements](#acknowledgements)